Vivendi opens door to takeover bid for Ubisoft, Gameloft

-PARIS Oct 26 European media group Vivendi said on Monday that it was considering buying more shares in French video games makers Ubisoft and Gameloft, and did not rule out making a takeover bid on the companies in the next six months.
+PARIS European media group Vivendi (VIV.PA) said on Monday that it was considering buying more shares in French video games makers Ubisoft (UBIP.PA) and Gameloft GLFT.PA, and did not rule out making a takeover bid on the companies in the next six months.

 The disclosure comes four days after Vivendi bought additional shares in the companies to bring its ownership to 10.39 percent in Ubisoft and 10.2 percent in Gameloft.